Here’s the tea:

 Since the packaging recommends twice-daily use, I’d expect that you need at least two tubs to get you through one month of use.

 But then again, at least it’s cheap as hell!
-Doubling-up on the product would probably make it semi-equivalent in price to its slightly-less-stinky competitor, Cerave SA Cream.
+Doubling-up on the product would probably make it semi-equivalent in price to its main competitor, Cerave SA Cream.

 The small size isn’t my only gripe.